 Melissa Molitor, LSW

 Melissa and Elyssa were dear friends during junior high and high school.
-In 2008, Melissa joined the Elyssa’s Mission Board of Directors and is thrilled to have recently joined the team as Program Director.
-She will assist in expanding the SOS Signs of Suicide Prevention® Program to religious institutions and community centers as well as facilitate postvention grief groups in schools following a suicide.
-Melissa is developing a Chicago Young Adults Board to spread awareness on suicide prevention and Elyssa’s Mission called: Embrace Mental Health.
+In 2008, Melissa joined the Elyssa’s Mission Board of Directors and is thrilled to have joined the team as Program Director in 2016.
+She assists in the expansion of the SOS Signs of Suicide Prevention® Program to religious institutions and community centers.
+Melissa also facilitates postvention grief groups in schools following a student suicide.
+Melissa started a brand new chapter of Elyssa’s Mission called: Embrace Mental Health.
 Embrace is a group of young professionals speaking out to eliminate the stigma of mental illness by educating college-aged students about depression and suicide.